Southern Methodist University

 - Rubrics/Assessments for the course

-All Online or Hybrid course proposals must start with the approval of a Concept Form for New Digital or Continuing Education Programs or Courses before you can submit a New Course Proposal Form.
-Additional approval is required for online and hybrid courses so please refer to the details on the Technology Advisory Council (TAC) page.
+All Online or Hybrid course proposals must start with the approval of a Concept Form for New or Continuing Education Programs or Courses before you can submit a New Course Proposal Form.
+Additional approval is required for online and hybrid courses so please refer to the details on the Technology Guidelines page.

 Useful tips when submitting course and program proposals:

-- All new course proposals and course modifications require syllabi as part of the submission.
+- All new course proposals and course modifications require a Syllabus as part of the submission.

 - The title should be concise and descriptive, and it should conform to the existing style of the department from which it originates.